The Apex Ski Club offers an Apex Carvers Program (Nancy Greene) and an Apex Racers Program (U12, U14, U16, U18).

 The U12 and U14 series objective is to give young racers an opportunity to develop their racing skills and progress in accordance with their ability.
 Emphasis is placed on providing strong coaching so these young racers receive a strong technical foundation from which to progress to higher levels.

-The U16 series skiers are introduced to more intensive training and competition.
-The program provides a competitive series for 14 and 15 years – with benchmarking at the CanAm level (Western Canada and Western USA) – allowing them to test their skills against their peers at a regional level.
-The U16 program also develops ski specific physical and mental skills and continues to develop the athlete’s technical and tactical skills.
+The U16 series prepares skiers to perform in the Learn to Race stage and are introduced to more intensive training and competition.
+The program provides a competitive series for 14 and 15 years – with benchmarking at the level (Provincial, Western Canada and National Level ) – allowing them to test their skills against their peers at a regional level.
+The U16 program also develops ski specific physical and mental skills and continues to develop the athlete's technical and tactical skills.